MartinF99/PlastikStyle/README.md

 ## Installing
 Currently installing with your package manager is only possible on opensuse and fedora

+### Debian
+currently debian and derivates do not have packages available, to install compile from source.
+To install the necessary dependencies install

+        sudo apt install qt6-base-dev qt5-base-dev cmake make

 ### OpenSUSE
 add the zypper repository with :